Singular Port-Hamiltonian Systems Beyond Passivity: Introduction

-The contributions of this paper are summarized as follows: \begin{enumerate} \item Ellipsoidal singular set: We introduce an ellipsoidal singular set in a class of port-Hamiltonian systems.
-This singular set contains desirable non-equilibrium steady states. \item Passivity characterization: We show that the proposed port-Hamiltonian systems are passive only outside the singular set (which has measure zero). \item Implementable approximations: We propose two implementable approximations of the singular systems and prove that they are either passive or exhibit cyclo-dissipative behavior outside the singular set. \item Stability under interconnection: Using a dissipativity argument, we derive conditions under which the systems, when interconnected to static passive systems, converge to the desired singular set. \end{enumerate}
+The contributions of this paper are summarized as follows: \begin{enumerate} \item Singular port-Hamiltonian systems: We introduce a class of singular port-Hamiltonian systems and show that their passivity and possibility to act as an infinite energy source depend critically on how the output is defined on a singular set of measure zero. \item Stability under interconnection: Using passivity and sliding-mode arguments, we derive conditions under which the singular systems, when interconnected with static passive systems, converge in finite time to a prescribed singular set and can act as a continuous energy source on that set. \item Implementable approximations: We propose two implementable approximations of the singular systems, in which the infinite singularity is regularized, and show that one satisfies a modified dissipation inequality outside the singular set, while the other is cyclo-passive. \end{enumerate}

-The remainder of this paper is structured as follows.
-Section~\ref{sec:pH} reviews the port-Hamiltonian system structure and introduces the proposed systems featuring a singular set.
-Section~\ref{sec:singularity} develops two implementable system approximations and establishes their passivity and dissipativity properties.
-Section~\ref{sec:stab_interconnect} presents a stability analysis of the closed-loop interconnection with passive components.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:pH} reviews the port-Hamiltonian framework and introduces the proposed systems featuring a singular set.
+Section~\ref{sec:stab_interconnect} presents a stability analysis of the open-loop systems and of their closed-loop interconnection with static passive systems.
+Section~\ref{sec:singularity} develops two implementable system approximations.
 Finally, Sections~\ref{sec:examples} and~\ref{sec:conclusion} provide numerical simulations and concluding remarks, respectively, including a discussion of open research directions.